© British Library Board. London, British Library, Sloane MS 3103, f. 3v

 In the light of the recent #MeToo and Time’s Up movements and the campaign to end sexual harassment in higher education spearheaded by the 1752 group, I want to suggest here that, finally, time’s up for Goscelin of St Bertin.
 Within the Liber confortatorious, Goscelin comes across as obsessive, possessive, petty, and at times vindictive.
 The Liber gives voice only to the desires and frustrations of the deserted Goscelin.
 Eve remains resolutely silent about a relationship that from a contemporary perspective appears at best unequal and at worst abusive.

 If Eve did receive and read the Liber, was she pleased by it or repelled?
 Did she hope it would be copied and disseminated or suppressed?
-From my own twenty-first century perspective, I can’t imagine that Eve would have enjoyed reading this book which idealizes and seeks to reignite a relationship that she had left behind, and as a feminist I find myself hoping that she rejected it outright.
-But the existence of Sloane 3103, a manuscript copied in France, albeit many decades after it was written, gives me pause for thought.
-What part, if any, did Eve played in securing the Liber’s survival?
+The existence of Sloane 3103, a manuscript copied in France, albeit many decades after it was written, gives me pause for thought.
+What part, if any, did Eve play in securing the Liber’s survival?
 It is impossible to know.
+But the provenance of this manuscript is significant.
+From my own twenty-first century perspective, I can’t imagine that Eve would have enjoyed reading this book which idealizes and seeks to reignite a relationship that she had left behind, and as a feminist I find myself hoping that she did indeed reject it outright.

 Sloane 3103 is the best, indeed the only remaining witness, but it chooses not to give up any secrets.